 Standards for Every Program

 Each site also provides students lists of hospitals and health centers in their city.
-The list contains medical facilities approved by GeoBlue, our insurance provider.
+The list for programs abroad contains medical facilities approved by GeoBlue, our insurance provider.

 All students receive an Emergency Contact Card at orientation.
 These cards contain the “911” equivalent in the host country, emergency contact information for on-site staff, the address of the CET center (in the host language and in English), the address of nearby CET-recommended medical centers, and contact information for the US Embassy.

-Overseas staff also run an emergency alert drill with all students within the first two weeks of the term.
+Program staff also run an emergency alert drill with all students within the first 48 hours of the program.
 The idea of the emergency alert drill is to ensure that students respond promptly to emergency instructions or confirmation of their whereabouts.